Dietary Fiber: Benefits, Food Sources, and Gut Health

 Butyrate, in particular, plays a key role in reducing gut inflammation and supporting normal immune responses.
 This is one of the main reasons fiber intake is linked to a lower risk of inflammatory and metabolic conditions.

 Dietary fiber also influences which types of bacteria thrive in the gut.
-Diets rich in fiber encourage the growth of beneficial bacterial species, while low-fiber diets may reduce bacterial diversity and allow less favourable microbes to dominate.
+Diets rich in fiber encourage the growth of beneficial bacterial species, while low-fiber diets may reduce bacterial diversity and allow less favorable microbes to dominate.

 Over time, this shift can affect digestion, immune function, and metabolic health.
 A more diverse gut microbiome is generally associated with greater resilience, meaning the gut is better able to adapt to stress, illness, and dietary changes.